coder-1982/Browser-Tabs-Reader/Readme.md

 2. **Load the Extension**:

--Open Chrome and navigate to chrome://extensions/.
+- Open Chrome and navigate to chrome://extensions/.
--Enable Developer Mode (toggle switch at the top-right).
+- Enable Developer Mode (toggle switch at the top-right).
--Click on "Load unpacked" and select the tab-reader-extension directory.
+-C lick on "Load unpacked" and select the tab-reader-extension directory.

 3. **Verify Installation**: